Get-Your/Get-Your/README.md

 `pg_dump` and `pg_restore` are PostgreSQL utilities used from the local command line (e.g. not from within the `psql` connection).

 ### Creating a Database
 On a freshly-deployed Azure instance, only the admin user (assigned during server setup) and the `postgres` database exist.
-Use the following code to create the `platform` database and its 'analytics' counterpart.
+Use the following code to create the `platform` database and its 'monitor' counterpart.

     psql --host=<hostname> --port=5432 --username=<admin_username> --dbname=postgres --command="CREATE DATABASE <target_database_name>;"